 On November 30, 2020, an amended complaint for trading in United States Oil Fund, LP ("USO") was filed in the U.S. District Court for the Southern District of New York.
-The complaint contains allegations that are similar to those in the matters described above, however, this complaint was related to activity in USO from the end of February 2020 through the end of April 2020.
-The complaint was amended to include the authorized participants, a group that includes AACC.
-The authorized participants will proceed with the same joint defense group from the previous two matters and, as with the other matters, the authorized participants currently are being indemnified.
-The defense filed its motion to dismiss at the end of January 2021, followed by additional supplemental briefs.
+Plaintiffs alleged that the authorized participants, including the Company, violated §11 of the Securities Act of 1933, because Plaintiffs believe that the registration statement was false and misleading and omitted various material facts.
+Plaintiffs further alleged that the authorized participants, including the Company, were responsible for the content and dissemination of the registration statement and that none of the authorized participants made a reasonable investigation into the statements contained in the registration statement.
+This complaint was related to activity in USO from the end of February 2020 through the end of April 2020.
+The complaint was amended to include the authorized participants, a group that includes the Company.
+The authorized participants will proceed with a joint defense group and currently are being indemnified.
+The defense group filed its motion to dismiss in early 2021.
 There have been no material rulings in this matter to date.